sillygoofymaster/DBinator/README.md

-Database homework.
+DB homework.
 Simulates two-table database with one-two-many relationship (one Player has many Participations).
 Tables are stored in two separate binary files, the additional third file keeps track of Players' positions in their file.